santiago-webdev/portfolio-and-blog/src/lib/posts/how-to-build-a-blog-in-sveltekit.md

 title: How this blog was built with SvelteKit
 datetime: 2023-06-18 14:20
 description: Learn the basis of dynamic routing in SvelteKit and MDsveX.
-tags: ['Publish', 'SvelteKit', 'TypeScript', 'CSS']
+tags: [Publish, SvelteKit, TypeScript, CSS]
 summary:
   We'll be using sveltekit to manage the frontend and mdsvex (or not) to write the blogs in markdown (plain text), we'll learn how to make use of dynamic